 Non-displaced fractures can usually be treated in a cast or splint until the bone heals itself.
 Displaced fractures may result in impaired motion, prolonged pain, or arthritis.
 In these cases, re-aligning the fracture by setting the bone may be beneficial.

 Throughout treatment, it is important to continue to move the fingers to prevent stiffness and minimize swelling.
-After the fracture heals, therapy may be needed to recover motion of the wrist, strength, and function.

 To read more about wrist fractures, click here.